anothermimich/K01/readme.md

                    │ [──────┼──┘            │ [──────┼──┘            │ [──────┼──┘            │ [──────┼──┘            │ [──────┼──┘            │ [──────┼──┘
                    └────────┘               └────────┘               └────────┘               └────────┘               └────────┘               └────────┘

+### Connecting the rows and columns

+I used the following pins to connect the columns `10, 16, 14, 15, A0, A1`, which translate to `B6, B2, B3, B1, F7, F6` in the firmware.
+For the rows i used `4, 5, 6, 7`, which translate to `D4, C6, D7, E6` in the firmware.

 ### Connecting the halves

 I used USB-C and I2C to connect the halves, using `GND, VCC, 2, 3` on both pro micros.
 Between `VCC` and `2` and `VCC` and `3` i used 4.7kΩ pull-up resistors.